-The bill, like so many others on this topic, did not proceed.
+The bill, like so many previous bills on this topic, did not proceed.

 Does strict state gun control legislation reduce the level of firearms-related fatalities?

 A 2018-MAY-06 article by Johnathan Cohn in Huffington Post referred to the effect of strict gun laws.
 He said:

 "Adjusted for age and population, the gun fatality rate in Massachusetts for 2016 was the lowest in the U.S. And that’s how it’s been for most of the last 30 years, although sometimes another state, like Hawaii, which also has very strict gun laws, ends up with a slightly lower rate."
 8

 During the weekend of 2019-AUG-06, 22 people were killed in El Paso, TX, and nine were killed in Dayton, OH during a pair of mass shootings.
 7